thymeleaf/thymeleaf/README.markdown

 And that's all!

-**NOTE**: If we are using Thymeleaf in a Spring Boot application, all that will be needed is to add the corresponding Thymeleaf and Spring Security starters to our application, and this integration module and its corresponding dialect will be automatically configured for us.
+**NOTE**: If we are using Thymeleaf in a Spring Boot application, all that will be needed is to add the corresponding Thymeleaf and Spring Security starters to our application as well as the `thymeleaf-extras-springsecurity[3|4|5]` dependency, and this dialect will be automatically configured for us.